Search Amsterdam

 While the Nieuwmarkt borders the Red Light District, it has a family-safe atmosphere — with no red lights or related businesses in evidence.

 The square is also on the outskirts of Amsterdam’s Chinatown.
-The views are typically Amsterdam, though: a mixture of old and new — from the beautiful centuries old gabled houses to the modern structure of a retirement home, and from the castle-like former city gate to the Gaudi-like furniture facing the water of the Kloverniersburgwal.
+The views are typically Amsterdam, though: a mixture of old and new — from the beautiful centuries old gabled houses to the modern structure of a retirement home, and from the castle-like former city gate to the Gaudi-like furniture facing the water of the Kloveniersburgwal.

 De Waag / Weighing House

-The square is dominated by De Waag, the former Sint Antoniespoort — St. Anthony’s Gate, which used to be part of the Medieval defense walls built in 1481.
+Nieuwmarkt is dominated by De Waag, the former Sint Antoniespoort — St. Anthony’s Gate, which used to be part of the Medieval defense walls built in 1481.
 Further north that wall included the Schreierstoren.

 The Waag lost its defensive function in the early 17th century, when the walls were demolished.
 The moat around the building was filled in and the ground level raised.